Alstom Coradia: Italy

+Coradia Stream trains are operated by Trenitalia, Trenord, Ferrotramviaria, Trasporto Ferroviario Toscano and TUA.

+Netherlands

+The Alstom Coradia LINT, formerly also known as "Syntus LINT", had been used by Keolis (formerly known as Syntus) for regional transport.
+Arriva still operates LINT train sets on the mostly unelectrified Zutphen-Hengelo-Oldenzaal (ZHO) route.

+Nederlandse Spoorwegen (NS) introduced its new NS Intercity Nieuwe Generatie, which is based on the Alstom Coradia Stream, in April 2023.
+By 2025 these new trainsets had largely replaced the currently aging ICMm trainsets.
+In addition these new trainsets will replace the current BeNeLux trains from Amsterdam to Brussels.

 Norway

-January 2022 Norske tog signed an agreement to buy 30 new Coradia Nordic trains from Alstom, with the option to buy additional 170 trains.
+January 2022 Norske tog signed an agreement to buy 30 new Coradia Nordic trains from Alstom, with the option to buy an additional 170 trains.
+The trains are intended for commuter service in the Oslo area and will have six cars and a top speed of 160 km/h.
+They will be classified as "Class 77" in the old NSB system and "N05" in the new Norske Tog system.
 Production of the new trains will start in 2023.
-The first trains are due in Norway for testing in 2024, and the trains will be delivered and put into operation in 2025.
+The first trains are due in Norway for testing in 2026, and the trains will be delivered and put into operation later that year.
+An additional order for 25 more trains was announced in February 2023.
+19 of these will be classified N06 and will be outfitted for regional service with more seats and a top speed of 200 km/h.

+Poland

+In September 2025 Polish state-owned intercity train operator PKP Intercity awarded a contract for 42 electric multiple units (with an option to buy 30 further trainsets) to Alstom.
+The EMUs will be based on the Coradia Max variant and are likely to leverage designs used in the NS Intercity Nieuwe Generatie project in the Netherlands, as they will be serving intercity routes with top speed of 200 km/h.

 Romania

-In March 2022, the Romanian Railway Reform Authority or ARF (Autoritatea pentru Reforma Feroviara) for short, signed an order for 20 Coradia Stream trains with 15 years of maintenance, which will be leased to CFR Calatori and Romanian private operators.
+In March 2022, the Romanian Railway Reform Authority or ARF (Authoritatea pentru Reformă Feroviară) for short, signed an order for 20 Coradia Stream trains with 15 years of maintenance, which will be leased to CFR Calatori and Romanian private operators.
 The order has an option for an additional 17 trains, with an additional 15 years of maintenance, bringing the total to 37 trains with 30 years of maintenance.
 This option was activated in September 2022 when an additional contract was signed.
-The Coradia Stream model ordered is 160 meters long, has a passenger capacity of 352, and can only run on Romania's 25kV ~ 50Hz AC network.
+The Coradia Stream model ordered is 160 meters long, has a passenger capacity of 352, and can only run on Romania's 27kV ~ 50 Hz AC network.
 These are equipped with PZB90 and ETCS Level 2.